vasymus/agileengine/README.md

 Test user will be created with id `1` and test user account will be create with id `1`.
 There will be also 1000 test transaction seeds.

 To view swagger follow `http://$your-local-domain/api/documentation`

+<h2>In order to transaction storing work properly you should either config <a href="https://laravel.com/docs/8.x/queues#supervisor-configuration">Supervisord</a> or run in console (while testing application) `php artisan queue:work`</h2>